Young-Tao/PeerAssessments/README.md

 # Introduction

-This repository serves as a part of the *Getting and Cleaning Data Course Project* for peer assesment.
+This repository serves as a part of the *Getting and Cleaning Data Course Project* for peer assessment.
 Three files are included:

 - README.md
 - run_analysis.R